gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 In particular, the joining node sends to the Group Manager a confirmable CoAP request, using the method POST and targeting the join endpoint associated to that group.
 This join request follows the format of the Key Distribution Request message defined in Section 4.1 of {{I-D.palombini-ace-key-groupcomm}}.
 In particular:

-* The "get_pub_keys" parameter can be present only if included also in the Authorization Request previously sent to the AS.
-In such a case, its value is the same as in the Authorization Request.
-Otherwise, this parameter MUST NOT be present.
+* The "get_pub_keys" parameter is present only if the Group Manager is configured to store the public keys of the group members and, at the same time, the joining node wants to retrieve such public keys during the joining process (see {{sec-public-keys-of-joining-nodes}}).
+In any other case, this parameter MUST NOT be present.

 * The "client_cred" parameter, if present, includes the public key or certificate of the joining node.
 Specifically, it includes the public key of the joining node if the Group Manager is configured to store the public keys of the group members, or the certificate of the joining node otherwise.
 This parameter MAY be omitted if: i) public keys are used as proof-of-possession keys between the joining node and the Group Manager; or ii) the joining node is asking to access the group exclusively as pure listener; or iii) the Group Manager already acquired this information during a previous join process.
 In any other case, this parameter MUST be present.